 Carneiro's only marching orders for this particular commission were that it be orchestral songs and that they be written for the American tenor Noah Stewart, with whom she had worked in London.
 So it was up to Stucky to come up with the text, and he selected a favorite writer, the late Czeslaw Milosz, the Nobel Prize-winning Polish poet of Lithuanian extraction who served as a professor of Slavic languages and literature on the UC Berkeley faculty for nearly four decades.
 Although his dark anti-Nazi poetry from the World War II era brought Milosz his first and perhaps most enduring fame, Stucky looked elsewhere in his body of work for inspiration.
 "I gravitated toward lyrical texts expressing happiness and acceptance," he writes in his program notes.
-"These, it seemed to me to fit the medium of tenor with orchestra and the artistic personalities of Carneiro and Stewart."

 In a short video for Berkeley Symphony's website, Stucky playfully says his settings of Milosz's "Happiness," "The Sun" and "The Bird Kingdom" are "very gentle, very warm songs on very gentle, very warm poems."
 The choice of Stewart to premiere them, he adds, is "a stroke of luck for me, because he's a gorgeous singer."